ahmediqbg/ahmediqbg.github.io/content/homepage/about.md

 <i><small>This site will only give you a rough idea of my personality, as text cannot express how outgoing I am</small></i>

-I'm a senior at Harding University, and used to work as a private tutor for C++, JavaScript, and varouis math levels ranging from calculus to differential equation .
+I'm a computer engineering graduate of Harding University, and used to work as a private tutor for C++, JavaScript, and varouis math levels ranging from calculus to differential equation.
+I am now working with Amazon in operations as an Area Manager.

 In my free time I like to play soccer, go cycling, listen to music, and try new food.